affinidi/affinidi-cli/README.md

 Some of our components would also require you to incorporate our end-user notices into your terms and conditions.

-### Are Affinidi Developer Tools free for use?
+### Is Affinidi CLI free for use?

-Affinidi Developer Tools are free during the open beta phase, so come onboard and experiment with our tools and see what you can build!
+Affinidi CLI itself is free, so come onboard and experiment with our tools and see what you can build!
 We may bill for certain components in the future, but we will inform you beforehand.

-### Is there any limit or cap to my usage of the Affinidi Developer Tools?
+### Is there any limit or cap to my usage of the Affinidi CLI?

-We may from time to time impose limits on your use of the Affinidi Developer Tools, such as limiting the number of API requests that you may make in a given duration.
-This is to ensure the smooth operation of the Affinidi Developer Tools so that you and all our other users can have a pleasant experience as we continue to scale and improve the Affinidi Developer Tools.
+We may from time to time impose limits on your use of the Affinidi CLI, such as limiting the number of API requests that you may make in a given duration.
+This is to ensure the smooth operation of the Affinidi CLI so that you and all our other users can have a pleasant experience as we continue to scale and improve the Affinidi CLI.

 ### Do I need to provide you with anything?

-From time to time, we may request certain information from you to ensure that you are complying with the [Terms of Use](https://build.affinidi.com/dev-tools/terms-of-use.pdf).
+From time to time, we may request certain information from you to ensure that you are complying with the [Terms and Conditions](https://www.affinidi.com/terms-conditions).

 ### Can I share my developer’s account with others?